Gegcuk/Gegcuk/README.md

 # Hi there 👋 I'm Aleksei (@Gegcuk)

-I'm a **Junior Java Developer** with a strong background in **Product Management** and **Cloud Technologies**.
+I'm a **Junior Java Developer** with a strong background in **Product Management**.
 Having worked as a Product Manager, I have experience leading teams, managing projects, and creating customer-focused solutions.

 - 🌱 Currently, I'm enhancing my skills in **Java development** and working on exciting projects, including developing a game using **Java**.
 - 📫 How to reach me: gegcuk@gmail.com